Features added in previous versions

 • The base theme includes a new custom 1+9 layout which has one large main speaker and up to 9 other participants, and includes support for receiving the presentation stream as part of the layout mix.

-• Connect Webapp3 users can now select any of the custom layouts that are available to the current conference when changing the layout via the Meeting layout tab.
+• Webapp3 users can now select any of the custom layouts that are available to the current conference when changing the layout via the Meeting layout tab.

 • Custom layouts is now a fully supported feature (it was a technology preview feature in previous releases).